-If time allows, make it a point to join some clubs or take on an internship.
+If time allows, make it a point to join some clubs or take on an internship during high school.
 Many U.S. colleges are interested in what you’ve done outside of the classroom, not just within it.

 Your personal essay is an important part of your international student college application.
 This college essay is very different from a typical academic essay you may have written in history class.

-Studying for both the SAT and the TOEFL is key.
-Before you start, research the average SAT and TOEFL scores of accepted students at your prospective colleges.
+Studying for the SAT is key.
+Before you start, research the average SAT (or ACT) scores of accepted students at your prospective colleges.
 That way, you’ll know what scores will help you get in.

 Most U.S. citizens apply for federal financial aid with an application called the FAFSA.
 If you’re an international applicant, you’re probably wondering, “Can international students apply to FAFSA?”

-If you need further funding, you might be able take out private student loans in the U.S. or your home country.
-Most U.S. lenders will likely require a cosigner, such as a parent.
+If you need further funding, you might be able to take out private student loans in the U.S. or your home country.
+U.S. lenders may require a cosigner who’s a U.S. citizen or permanent resident.
 Be cautious about repayment plans and interest rates — interest rates on private student loans can get very high, making your student debt balloon over time.

 Before accepting an offer of admission, figure out how you’ll fund your education and make sure your investment is worth the cost.